SisyphusRex/prims-algorithm/README.md

 ## Pseudocode
 G is an undirected, connected, weighted graph
 T is a minimum spanning tree for G
+inside/outside means the point is in the set or outside the set

 T = ∅
 Pick any vertex in G and add it to T